Large-Scale Poloidal Magnetic Field Dynamo Leads to Powerful Jets in GRMHD Simulations of Black Hole Accretion with Toroidal Field: Numerical Approach and Problem Setup

 Operating in spherical polar coordinates, with a lo\-ga\-rith\-mi\-cal\-ly-spaced $r$-grid and uniform $\theta$- and $\phi$-grids, we use transmissive boundary conditions (BCs) at the poles, $\sin\theta=0$ (see the supplementary information [SI] in \citealt{Liska2018A}), periodic BCs in the $\phi$-direction, and absorbing BCs at the inner and outer radial boundaries, located just inside of the event horizon and at $r=10^5 r_g$, respectively (thus, both radial boundaries are causally disconnected from the accretion flow).
-We use a resolution of $N_r\times N_\theta\times N_\phi = 1872\times624\times1024$, resulting in $70{-}90$ cells per disc scale height, $h/r\approx0.35{-}0.45$.
-Such high resolution is typically reserved for local shearing box simulations.
-We then reduce the $\phi$-resolution near the pole (at $\sin\theta<0.5$, using 4 AMR levels, from $N_\phi = 1024$ at equator to $N_\phi = 128$ at the poles) to increase the timestep and maintain a near-unity cell aspect ratio everywhere.
+We use a resolution of $N_r\times N_\theta\times N_\phi = 1872\times624\times1024$, resulting in a total of $1$ billion cells.
+This results in $70{-}90$ cells per disc scale height, $h/r\approx0.35{-}0.45$.
+Such high resolutions are typically reserved for local shearing box simulations.
+To increase the timestep and maintain a near-unity cell aspect ratio everywhere, we reduce the $\phi$-resolution near the pole (at $\sin\theta<0.5$, using 4 AMR levels, from $N_\phi = 1024$ at equator to $N_\phi = 128$ at the poles; see also \citealt{2019arXiv191210192L}).
+We carry the simulation out to $t_{\rm F} \approx 1.3\times 10^5r_g/c$.